SamanthaYoong/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Pricing-Funnel-Intelligence/README.md

 ### 1. Data Exploration & Aggregation
 - Queried **thousands of user event logs** using advanced SQL (window functions, CTEs) to extract booking funnels and session behavior.
 - Designed **aggregated fact tables** (DAU, partner-level conversion metrics, cohort retention tables), reducing query latency by ~60%.
-- Built **data models** in a cloud warehouse (Snowflake / BigQuery) to support historical and predictive insights.
+- Built **data models** in a cloud warehouse (Snowflake) to support historical and predictive insights.

 ### 2. Data Analysis & Insights
 - **Funnel analysis**: Found 30% of users abandoned at the "redirect-to-partner" step due to slow load times → collaborated with product to optimize.